OmarShawky1/ACU/README.md

 **Note**: If you find current onboarding hard, please issue a ticket and explain.

-## ACU Mind Map

 ![MindMap](images/ACU_MindMap.jpg)

 The Mind Map is divided into right (for the resources) and left (for the services).
 Topics advance as you go from the top to the bottom.
-For a full explanation, check [ACU Mind Map Explanation](./ACU-Mind-Map-Explanation.md).
+For a full explanation, check [ACU Mind Map Explanation](./README-Explanation.md).

 ## Contents